maryamsafajoo.art

 The Bahá’ís of Iran are not the only community facing systemic oppression, and She hopes her paintings spark broader conversations about justice, equity, and freedom of thought.
 Her goal is not just to document suffering but to highlight the strength, dignity, and humanity of those who endure.

-Maryam paintings reside in the permanent collections of institutions such as the Museum of Fine Arts, Boston; the Nobel Prize Museum; and the Crocker Art Museum, preserving the stories of resilience and human rights.
-Through exhibitions in museums and galleries worldwide, she strives to give voice to those silenced by oppression.
-Her work has been recognized with prestigious awards and fellowships such as John Simon Guggenheim Memorial Foundation and has been featured by major media outlets, including Boston Globe, the BBC, and Voice of America, amplifying narratives that might otherwise be forgotten.
+Maryam’s paintings reside in the permanent collections of institutions such as The Museum of Fine Arts, Boston; The Nobel Prize Museum; The San Diego Museum of Art; and The Crocker Art Museum, preserving stories of resilience and human rights for future generations.
+Through exhibitions in museums and galleries around the world, she strives to give voice to those silenced by oppression.
+Her work has been recognized with prestigious awards and fellowships, most notably the 2025 Guggenheim Fellowship in Fine Arts, underwritten by Robert De Niro in honor of his father, the painter Robert De Niro Sr., a Guggenheim Fellow in 1968.
+Her paintings have also been featured by major media outlets, including The Boston Globe, the BBC, and Voice of America, further amplifying narratives that might otherwise be forgotten.

-As a Persian American artist, Maryam Safajoo's work is a testament to resilience, memory, and justice.
-Her paintings narrate the stories of the Iranian Bahá’í community’s systematic persecution after the 1979 revolution—stories that are often erased, silenced, or exist only in the memories of those who lived through them.
-Through oil on linen, she creates miniature-scale paintings that serve as visual ethnography, preserving the experiences of those who have been denied representation.
+As a Persian American artist, Maryam Safajoo’s work is a testament to resilience, memory, and justice.
+Her paintings narrate the stories of the Iranian Bahá’í community’s systematic persecution after the 1979 revolution—stories that are often erased, silenced, or preserved only in the memories of those who endured them.
+Working in oil on linen, she creates miniature-scale paintings that function as visual ethnography, safeguarding the experiences of individuals denied representation.
+Her narrative paintings extend this testimony into a sustained and resonant practice of visual storytelling.

 Maryam experienced this oppression firsthand in Iran.
 She vividly recalls the morning when government security forces raided her home, ransacked it, and took her father to prison.
 She remembers her younger sister crying on her way to school.
 Years later, her sister was denied access to university, and when she sought answers, she was placed in solitary confinement.
 These experiences are not isolated.
 They are part of a broader, ongoing reality that has affected generations of Bahá’ís in Iran—individuals who have been executed, imprisoned, deprived of education, and had their homes and livelihoods stripped away.